-Audit center staff have been working to provide technical support for the Authority's Federal and State Grants Unit (FSGU).
-Staff have been providing reporting information along with data interpretation to assist grants staff in making livescan funding decisions.
+Audit center staff continue to provide technical support to the Authority's Federal and State Grants Unit (FSGU).
+Staff provide CHRI data quality and reporting information, along with data interpretation to assist grants staff in making LiveScan or other CHRI-related funding recommendations.

-Audit staff currently chair the Booking/Rap sheet Sub-Committee of the IIJIS Planning and Policing Committee.
-The sub-committee has been charged with the task of identifying needs for the standardization of booking and rap sheet data.
+Illinois Intergrated Justice Information Systems Project.
+Audit staff currently chair the Booking/Rap sheet Sub-Committee of the Illinois Integrated Justice Information Systems (IIJIS) Planning and Policing Committee.
+The sub-committee has completed a draft business plan which identifies the issues associated with standardized rap sheets and booking data.
 The goal of the standardization is to facilitate electronic integration for data sharing within or between agencies.